Civilian War Casualties Day

 Which day of the year?

-I organized one initial event in Napa, California, in 2013.
+I conducted a one-person demonstration in Napa, California, in 2012.

 Why veterans should be supportive

 Most veterans and active service personnel believe that they have served in order to protect civilians in their own country, and sometimes civilians in other countries.
-Some veterans should be able to make strong contributions to our understanding and awareness of civilian war casualties at October 15 events, as can many others.
+I was sent to Viet Nam in part ostensibly to protect Vietnamese civilians.
+Some veterans should be able to make strong contributions to our understanding and awareness of civilian war casualties.